radawson/Guacamole-Install/README.md

 1. Setup the system hostname & local DNS name (Local DNS must be consistent for TLS proxy).
 2. Select either a local MySQL install or use a pre-existing local or remote MySQL instance.
-3. Pick an authentication extension: DUO, TOTP, LDAP/Active Directory, or none.
+3. Pick an authentication extension: DUO, TOTP, LDAP/Active Directory, OpenID Connect (SSO), or none.
 4. Select optional console features: Quick Connect & History Recorded Storage UI integrations.
 5. Select the Guacamole front end: Nginx reverse proxy (HTTP or HTTPS) or use the native Guacamole interface on port 8080.
    - If you opt to install Nginx with self-signed TLS: